Lahad Datu: Economy

 Lahad Datu also has several palm oil refineries.
 The Palm Oil Industrial Cluster (POIC) is located near Lahad Datu township.
 POIC owns and operates its own port, POIC Port Lahad Datu and received its first vessel on 1 March 2013.
 It consists of 1150 acre of industrial land developed (with a centralised bulking facility, dry, liquid, barge and container terminals with a sea draft of 20 meters, making it one of the few deep sea ports in the world).
 To date, 55 companies have invested in POIC with 11 companies involved in fertilizer (making it the biggest cluster of fertilizer companies).
 POIC is a wholly state-owned company under the purview of the Ministry of Industrial Development, Sabah.
-Its Chairman is YB Senator Datuk Donald Mojuntin, and the Acting Chief Executive Officer is Mdm.
-Lynette Hoo (ADK).
-POIC was started by Datuk Dr Pang Teck Wai in 2005 and now retired since June 2020.

 Transportation

 Lahad Datu is linked to other towns and districts via Federal Route 13, a part of larger Pan-Borneo Highway network in the east coast of Sabah.
 Works of constructing a new bypass road on Sandakan-Tawau route has been commenced on mid 2016, to relieve the traffic congestion on the town itself.
 Lahad Datu is served by many different methods of transportation.
 Taxis, buses and minibuses are abundant and provide connectivity around the town and other districts such as Sandakan and Tawau.
 Lahad Datu Port is a container port administered by Sabah Port Sdn.
 Bhd.

 First Palm City Centre (FPCC) along Jalan Pantai is an integrated commercial development by Titijaya Land Berhad.
 It consist of 2-3 storey of retail shoplots, bus terminal and anchor business, Econsave operating in this strategic business address.
 1.5 km to town, 2 km to Lahad Datu Airport and 2.5 km to Lahad Datu Hospital.

-MASwings, a regional airline and subsidiary of Malaysia Airlines (MAB) provides five direct flights daily to Kota Kinabalu, the state's capital from Lahad Datu Airport.
+AirBorneo, a state-owned regional airline provides four flights daily to Kota Kinabalu, the state's capital, and one daily departure to Sandakan from Lahad Datu Airport.